docker/docs/ee/dtr/admin/configure/garbage-collection.md

 ## Review the garbage collection job log

 In v2.5, you were notified with a banner under main navigation that no one can push images while a garbage collection job is running.
-Notice how this is no longer the case with v2.6.0.
+With v2.6, this is no longer the case since garbage collection now happens while DTR is online and writable.

 If you clicked **Save & Start** previously, verify that the garbage collection routine started by navigating to **Job Logs**.

 ![](../../images/garbage-collection-2.png){: .with-border}